nasirnjs/docker/docker-cheat-sheet/docker-cli-cheat-sheet.md

 ## IPvlan Network Driver

-Allows containers to connect directly to the **underlay network** with unique IP addresses.
+**IPvlan Network Driver** allows containers to connect directly to the underlay network with unique IP addresses from an existing Layer 2 or Layer 3 network, reducing MAC address usage by sharing the host MAC, and is commonly used for advanced network segmentation in enterprise environments.

 **Example:**